Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Approach 2: Using alt

-and a full explanation near the image
+and a detailed explanation around the image

-<img src="grafik-tbc.png" alt="A bar chart showing the number of TB cases in Indonesia by age and gender.
-Full explanation is in the next section."/><p> A grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
+<img src="tbc-chart.png" alt="Bar chart showing the number of TB cases in Indonesia by age and gender.
+Detailed explanation in the next section."/><p> Grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
 There are two bars for each age group: one for males and one for females.
-The highest number of TB cases for males is in the 45–54 age group, about 9,500 cases.
-For females, the peak is in the 15–24 and 25–34 age groups, each with about 8,000 to 8,500 cases.
-In general, males have a higher number of TB cases than females in almost all age groups.</p>
+The highest number of TB cases for males is in the 45–54 year age group, around 9,500 cases.
+For females, the peak is in the 15–24 and 25–34 year age groups, each around 8,000 to 8,500 cases.
+Generally, males have a higher number of TB cases than females in almost all age groups.</p>

 Approach 3: Using alt

-and explanation in the image
+and a caption in the image

 placed inside the <figure>

-<figure> <img src="grafik-tbc.png" alt="A bar chart showing the number of TB cases in Indonesia by age and gender.
-Full explanation is below." /> <figcaption> A grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
+<figure> <img src="tbc-chart.png" alt="Bar chart showing the number of TB cases in Indonesia by age and gender.
+Detailed explanation below." /> <figcaption> Grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
 There are two bars for each age group: one for males and one for females.
-The highest number of TB cases for males is in the 45–54 age group, about 9,500 cases.
-For females, the peak is in the 15–24 and 25–34 age groups, each with about 8,000 to 8,500 cases.
-In general, males have a higher number of TB cases than females in almost all age groups. </figcaption></figure>
+The highest number of TB cases for males is in the 45–54 year age group, around 9,500 cases.
+For females, the peak is in the 15–24 and 25–34 year age groups, each around 8,000 to 8,500 cases.
+Generally, males have a higher number of TB cases than females in almost all age groups. </figcaption></figure>

 Approach 4: Using alt